 10 On 2 April 2022, the applicant commenced DIAC Arbitration No [xx] of [xxxx] against the respondent and [E] Limited under the DIAC Rules.
 The applicant sought payment of an amount outstanding under the Settlement Agreement.
 The applicant alleged that [E] Limited was a party to the Settlement Agreement based on his interpretation of a definition in the Settlement Agreement.
 This present application does not concern [E] Limited although reference will have to be made to [E] Limited for proper context.

-11 On 18 May 2022, the respondent and [E] Limited filed their respective answers to the request for arbitration.
-In his answer, the respondent reserved his rights in relation to the Decree and its impact on the arbitration and denied liability on the ground that he was obliged to pay the applicant only to the extent to which he first received payment pursuant to the merger transaction.
+the respondent reserved his rights in relation to the Decree and its impact on the arbitration and denied liability on the ground that he was obliged to pay the applicant only to the extent to which he first received payment pursuant to the merger transaction.

 12 In its answer to the request for arbitration, [E] Limited challenged the jurisdiction of any arbitral tribunal in the arbitration on the ground that it was not a party to the Settlement Agreement or its arbitration agreement.
 [E] Limited did not otherwise object to the conduct of the arbitration under the DIAC Rules.